Halytskyi/SmartThings/home-cluster/ps-with-monitoring/README.md

 # Power Supply with Monitoring

-This is version 2 with power supplies on 18V and 24V and included input for Solar Batteries output on 24V.
+This is version 2 with power supplies on 18V and 24V and included input for connecting Solar Batteries on 24V.

 ## Description